 When viewing a particular page of the book, a chapter-level table of contents is always seen at the left side of the window.
 Clicking on a chapter title expands the contents to show all Level 1 pages in the chapter and a Level 2 button, which can be expanded to show all Level 2 pages for that chapter.
 Clicking again collapses the contents back to the original level.

 The information bar at the top of each page contains a search box at the upper right.
-If you enter a key word or phrase in the box and click on ”go”, a column appears at the right showing the search results with page names and a few words of text before and after each occurrence of the search string.
-Clicking on any of these listings takes you to the appropriate page, where the search string is highlighted.
-You can also right click on a search result and select to open the page in a new browser window or tab, in the customary fashion.
-When done with the search results, click the ”clear” button at the upper right to make the column of search results disappear.
+If you enter a key word or phrase in the box and click on the “go” button, a page (there can be more than one page) appears showing snippets of the text where the phrase occurs along with links to those pages.
+Clicking on any of these links takes you to the appropriate page.
+You can also right click on the link and select to open the page in a new browser window or tab, in the customary fashion.
 The search string is taken exactly as typed.
-If you enter ”volume scattering functions” the search will ﬁnd only that exact phrase and will not show occurrences of ”volume scattering function” or just ”scattering.”
-A search on ”scattering” would ﬁnd any of these strings.
+If you enter “volume scattering functions” (without the quotes) the search will ﬁnd only that exact phrase and will not show occurrences of “volume scattering function” or just ”scattering.”
+A search on “scattering” would ﬁnd any of these strings.

 If you wish to print a page, just use your browser’s print feature.
 The page will be reformatted for printing and can be viewed via the browser’s “print preview” option.

 Funding to develop the website software and initial content was generously provided by the Ocean Biology and Biogeochemistry Program of the National Aeronautics and Space Administration.
+The NASA OBB program has funded subsequent summer courses, which often included support for Curtis Mobley to add new material to the web book.
 The scientiﬁc material itself has of course been developed over many decades with support from NASA, the Oﬃce of Naval Research (in particular, the ONR Ocean Optics program, regardless of its exact name at any given time), the National Science Foundation, and other agencies in the US and abroad.
 This funding went to the web site authors and to the numerous scientists whose work is presented here in one form or another.